philly-mac/deploy/README.md

         Allows you to revert to any previous release.
 Displays a list of all the archived releases and allows you to choose which to switch to

+    -p --parameter:
+        Allows you to pass a comma separated list of key=value pairs to be used in the app E.g. "TEST1=test1,TEST2=test2"

 examples

 This will execute the deploy method in the RailsDataMapper class located in the lib/deploy/recipes folder if it exists